 How can Blogs help me?

-Blogs provide a shared space for students and instructors to share their work online and comment on the work of their peers.
-Blog posts can include a range of text, images and other media making them an ideal publishing tool for a wide range of online content.
-An important feature of blogging for education is that, through reader comments, it allows you to build a community of writers and readers who are able to actively engage with one another.
-Blogs can come in many flavours and have many uses beyond the single author, journal type use.
-You can have a shared class blog that is private to the course and used as a space for students to post and discuss course material as a group.
-Blogs can be used as a portfolio space for students to highlight their individual work .
-They can be used to create a showcase site to display images and media or to create a link blog that is used to share and annotate web resources.
+Blogs provide an online space for students to share their work and comment on that of their peers.
+Because blog posts can include text, images and other media, they are an ideal tool to publish a wide range of web content.
+Most importantly, commenting on blog posts enables the formation of a community of writers and readers who are able to actively engage with each other’s work.
+There are many styles of blogs, beyond the single author journal type; a group blog allows students to share and discuss course material with other class members; a portfolio blog lets students highlight their individual work; a showcase site blog displays images and media; and a link blog is a space for sharing and annotating web resources.

 How can Blogs help improve student learning?

-Studies have shown that use of blogs can improve learning in the following ways:
+Studies show that blogs promote learning in numerous ways:

-- Encourages creative thinking of incorporating images, videos, podcasts into written words
+- Promote creative thinking by incorporating images, videos and podcasts into writing.

 Ideas for Using Blogs

 Instructors have used blogs in a variety of ways, including: